-If you’re a small business, who manages a team, you can survey your customers using SurveyMonkey or even Google Forms.
+As a small business owner, who manages a team, you can survey your customers using SurveyMonkey or even Google Forms.
 By knowing where they hang out, you’ll be poised to find, attract, connect and sell to them.

 Once you know where your dream clients hang out, it’s time to connect with them and build relationships.
 There are several ways you can do this:

 For the websites they frequent, consider writing educational and informative content that establishes you as a thought leader.